Mollie Tibbetts' father warns possible abductor not to 'escalate this any further'

 But they did reveal last week that they were focusing on trying to understand who Mollie Tibbetts is.

-Winker also said “understanding who was in the area of Brooklyn on the evening of July 18 is important.
+Winker also said “understanding who was in the area of Brooklyn on the evening of July 18 is important."

 “We don’t know where Mollie’s at right now.
 I’m not going to draw any conclusions about the circumstances of her disappearance other than it is not consistent with her past,” he added.

-Rick Rahn, a special agent in charge at the Iowa Division of Criminal Investigation, told Fox News earlier in the investigation that they had received "zero information" indicating that Tibbetts was a runaway or had a medical reason for her disappearance.
+Rick Rahn, a special agent in charge at the Iowa Division of Criminal Investigation, told Fox News earlier in the investigation they had received "zero information" indicating Tibbetts was a runaway or had a medical reason for her disappearance.

-Rob Tibbetts though is holding out hope that Mollie is still alive.
+Rob Tibbetts, though, is holding out hope that Mollie is still alive.

 “I just think that because of the situation in Brooklyn, that everyone knows everyone, I just don’t think that anyone set out to harm Mollie,” he said Tuesday.
 “And the longer we go without finding her, the more optimistic we are that she is with someone that doesn’t want to harm her but doesn’t know how to extricate themselves from this situation.”